 • are available, flexible and able to listen and act

-County council elections take place every 4 years.
+County council elections take place every 4 years with the next one due to take place on 1 May 2025.

 There are 61 electoral divisions across Derbyshire and in most one councillor is elected per division (sometimes called a ward).